-Ballpark Environmental have assumed that the proposed quarry expansion for Faheys Pit will likely involve bulk earthworks to extend and lower the existing pit in a northerly direction and into the recently cleared areas observed during the site walkover.
-The quarry plan will likely involve several progressive excavations to create a series of benches and open rock faces of ~10m in height as the quarry operations move progressively down slope to the north.
+Ballpark Environmental have assumed that the proposed quarry expansion for Bolgers Pit will likely involve bulk earthworks to extend the existing pit in a northerly direction and into the recently cleared areas observed during the site walkover.
+The quarry plan will likely involve several progressive excavations to create a series of benches and open rock faces of ~10m in height as the quarry operations move progressively to the north and northeast.

-These excavations will require the removal of the current northern earthen bund wall.
-The removal of this bund wall will also expose buried inert waste materials observed during the site walkover including tyres, empty 200l metal drums, concrete, scrap metal and equipment.
+Some inert waste materials were observed during the site walkover including scrap metal to the south of the quarry pit and part of a plastic drum near the northwest entry to the quarry.
 It is recommended that these inert waste materials are collected and removed from this site for recycling (e.g., scrap metal) or to an appropriate NSW EPA licensed waste facility which can accept this waste.

 No evidence of buried asbestos containing materials (ACM), or oil staining were observed on this site.
-Based on the recent development of this quarry operation in the period since circa 1990 and that no buildings or structures have been constructed on this site it is unlikely that ACM are present.
+Based on the recent development of this quarry operation in the period since circa 2002 and that no buildings or structures have been constructed on this site it is unlikely that ACM are present.

-The quarry operation on this site will have low ecological values and most of the proposed expansion area has been cleared of bushland vegetation.
+The quarry operation on this site will have low ecological values and most of the proposed northern expansion area has been cleared of vegetation.
 We have assumed that the quarry will involve construction of extensive hardstand surfaces and roadways suitable for trucks to enter the quarry and then remove excavated materials.
 Materials excavated and produced from the quarry may also be stored in a series of temporary stockpiles.
 Based on this assumption ecological values are not considered relevant for this site.